 - Update shortcuts only when their meaning is retained

-updateShortcuts()only when changing the information of a shortcut that has retained its meaning.
-Otherwise, you should use one of the following methods, depending on the type of shortcut you're recreating:
+updateShortcuts()when changing the information of a shortcut that retains its meaning.
+Otherwise, use one of the following methods, depending on the type of shortcut you're recreating:

-For example, if you created a shortcut for navigating to a supermarket, it would be appropriate to update the shortcut if the name of the supermarket changed but its location stayed the same.
-If the user started shopping at a different supermarket location, however, it would be better to create a new shortcut.
+For example, if you create a shortcut for navigating to a supermarket, it is appropriate to update the shortcut if the name of the supermarket changes but its location stays the same.
+If the user begins shopping at a different supermarket location, however, it's better to create a new shortcut.

 - Check dynamic shortcuts whenever you launch your app